 Our selection criteria are based on a “goodness–of–fit” with our practitioner-scholar model, and we look for fellows whose training goals match the training we offer.
 The program looks not only at the total number of practicum hours, but the quality of training in terms of the type of setting, as well as experience with empirically-supported treatments.
 We prefer fellows who have training and experience in working with children, adolescents, and adults in an outpatient setting; however, we will consider candidates with gaps in this training who show an eagerness to learn and particular promise based on letters of recommendation, compelling essays, and strong interviews.
 Applicants from programs in clinical and counseling are preferred; however, those from school and developmental psychology programs may be considered.

-Please send your completed application packet to Dr. Joann Hendelman, Clinical Director, at firstname.lastname@example.org or via mail to 1649 Forum Place, Suite 2, West Palm Beach, FL 33401.
+CLICK HERE to apply for the fellowship online.
+Although online applications are preferred, you are also welcome to complete a PDF application.
+CLICK HERE to download the application and once completed submit to Dr. Joann Hendelman, Clinical Director, at firstname.lastname@example.org or via mail to 4400 North Congress Avenue Suite 100, West Palm Beach, FL 33407.
 Please call 866-662-1235 with any questions.